 - MAOIs, or monoamine oxidase inhibitors

 People who are addicted to drugs or alcohol suffer from two kinds of substance dependence.
-First is physical dependence.
-This condition is defined by a physical need within your brain and body to take a certain substance.
-If you fail to meet that need, your brain will react and produce unpleasant symptoms known as “withdrawal symptoms”.
+The first is physical dependence.
+This condition is defined by a physical need within the brain and body to take a certain substance.
+If a person fails to meet that need, the brain will react and produce unpleasant symptoms known as “withdrawal symptoms”.
 Antidepressant withdrawal can be uncomfortable and painful in some cases.

 The second form of dependence is psychological.
-It occurs when you develop a mental or emotional need to take a substance.
-It is this need that drives the dangerous, dysfunctional changes in behavior found in addicted people.
+It occurs when a person develops a mental or emotional need to take a substance.
+It is this need that drives the dangerous, dysfunctional changes in behavior found in those who suffer from addiction.

-Do antidepressants trigger physical dependence?
+But, do antidepressants trigger physical dependence?
 Research indicates that the answer to that question is usually no. Most people who take these medications do not develop physical dependence.
 However, some people do experience this form of dependence.
 Some individuals may also wonder about the possibility of psychological dependence when it comes to antidepressant use.
 While this issue may not typically occur, some people may find themselves falling prey to antidepressant dependence and abuse.

 Symptoms of Antidepressant Withdrawal